 Tell Tilt’s story.
 Blogs, conferences, documentation, workshops, sample apps.

 Create systems so the whole team contributes to telling Tilt’s story (it’s too much for one person)

 Help us reach more users to become the ubiquitous tool for microservice dev.

 Stay informed of what’s happening in tech.
 What’s the latest Kubernetes distribution?
 How is Go’s module system going to impact container builds?

 Find communities we’re missing that would benefit from cloud-native dev.
 Does data science need Tilt?
 Is Tilt a game changer for game devs?

 Our Ideal Candidate

-- Has been a dev advocate on a small- or mid-sized team.
-Because we’re small and you’ll be our first dev advocate, we think you need prior experience to succeed here.
+Has been a dev advocate on a small- or mid-sized team.
+Because we’re small and you’ll be our only dev advocate, we think you need prior experience to succeed here.

 Even if you don’t have experience or interest in every bullet, we want to hear from you.
 There’s no perfect candidate, and we want to find the right fit, even if it’s different than we imagine.
 We especially would like to meet underrepresented/underestimated candidates.

 About half our team is in NYC and working from home during the pandemic.
 About half is remote, each in a different city.
 We believe you can be successful in this role remotely.